CSCI210Mines/project2/README.md

 Output
 ```
-FAIL - Directory a does not exist
+ERROR: directory a does not exist
-SUCCESS - Node a successfully created
+MKDIR SUCCESS: node a successfully created
-SUCCESS - Node a/b successfully created
+MKDIR SUCCESS: Node a/b successfully created
 ```

 ### Sample Execution 4